matt-e0/CubeSat-Fault-Tolerant-Control/Control Theory/README.md

 # Adaptive Sliding Mode Controller Design

 The at heart of the system is the Adaptive Sliding Mode Controller (ASMC).
 ASMC was chosen over traditional control methods due the requirements of fault-tolerance for the attitude control system.
+This section will outline the theory behind the controller and the proofs used to verify the stability of the system.

 | Parameter | Description |
 |------------|-------------|